deepakkavoor/gsoc-2020-prague/index.md

 **[https://gitlab.com/deepakkavoor/ns-3-dev/-/commits/pacing-mr](https://gitlab.com/deepakkavoor/ns-3-dev/-/commits/pacing-mr)**

-It is important for a Prague sender to pace out packets during transmission.
-This helps to decrease pressure on the bottleneck queue and reduces congestion marks.
-Before this work, ns-3 already had the pacing feature in TCP.
-However, one could only configure a fixed pacing rate, which would be followed throughout the simulation.
+In order to decrease pressure on the bottleneck queue and reduces frequent congestion marks, it is important for a Prague sender to pace out packets during transmission.
+Although ns-3 already had the pacing feature in TCP prior to this phase, one could only configure a fixed pacing rate which would be followed throughout the simulation.

-In this phase, I worked on adding the feature that allows pacing rate to change dynamically based on the current congestion window and RTT measurement.
-This feature is present in Linux, and adding it to ns-3 would be a valuable contribution towards aligning ns-3 Prague with Linux.
+In this phase, I worked on allowing the pacing rate to change dynamically based on current congestion window and RTT measurement.
+Our experiments also showed that enabling this dynamic behaviour prevented situations in which a Prague sender received an eary mark during Slow Start.
+This feature is present in Linux, and adding it to ns-3 was a valuable contribution towards aligning ns-3 Prague with Linux.

 The pacing rate is updated as follows.